 Approaches vary depending on the peak and route but expect an epic if your used to a trail hike.
 Most of the river drainages have dirt roads that allow initail access to the interior.
 Hurricane Ridge Road out of Port Angeles is popular access for day hikes and climbs but is closed at night.
 Expect steep approach trails.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Olympic National Park:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Olympic National Park:

 Featured Route For Olympic National Park